-- 6.1 The Director is responsible to the Management Committee for the implementation of strategic, policy and procedural decisions taken by the Management Committee and the day to day management of the Association.
-The Director is also responsible for the promotion of the organisation and for co-ordinating the activities of senior staff.
-The Director is responsible for ensuring the Management Committee receives all information and relevant guidance and training which it requires to meet its obligations. - 6.2 All senior staff are responsible for ensuring staff members within their section understand their respective roles and responsibilities and for monitoring their performance against the same.
+- 6.1 The Director is responsible to the MC for the implementation of strategic, policy and procedural decisions taken by the MC and the day-to-day management of the Association.
+The Director is responsible for promotion of the organisation and coordinating the activities of senior staff.
+The Director is responsible for ensuring the MC receives all information and relevant guidance and training to meet its obligations. - 6.2 All senior staff are responsible for ensuring staff members within their section understand their respective roles and responsibilities and for monitoring their performance against the same.
 They must ensure they and their staff are open about, and accountable for, all they do.
 They are responsible for the security and control of all assets, cash and materials relating to their section.
 They are also responsible for managing the financial budgets allocated to their area of responsibility.